Veere Di Wedding promotions: Kareena Kapoor Khan stuns in trendy casuals, Sonam Kapoor opts for fusion wear

 Kareena Kapoor Khan

-The actor was spotted in a pair of flared jeans featuring dual-tones, which was styled with a striped, full sleeves top.
+The actor was spotted in a pair of flared jeans featuring dual-tones, which was styled with a striped, full sleeves top, both from Dior’s Spring’18 collection.
 Keeping accessories minimal, she styled her look with pointed-toe heels and opted for a nude make-up palette.
-Apart from that, we love the way she styled her hair in a centre-parted, braided manner.
+Apart from that, we love the way she styled her hair in a mohawk, braid.

 Sonam Kapoor

 Kapoor, on the other hand, went for ethnic wear with a contemporary twist.
-Wearing a floral print sari teamed with an oversized crop top, the actor looked lovely.
+Wearing a floral print sari from Neeru’s teamed with an oversized crop top, the actor looked lovely.
 Styled by Rhea Kapoor, she teamed her outfit with a silver jewellery set from Amrapali Jewels.
 With half her hair pulled back to highlight her features, she rounded off her look with minimal make-up and nude pink lips.

 Swara Bhaskar